attorney755/Country_Information_App/README.md

 docker compose up -d --build
 ```

-Did this because Docker Compose allows for easy orchestration of multi-container Docker applications, simplifying the setup and management of interconnected services.
+I did this because Docker Compose allows for easy orchestration of multi-container Docker applications, simplifying the setup and management of interconnected services.

----

 ### 3. SSH into the Load Balancer and Configure HAProxy

 I used SSH to connect to the load balancer to configure HAProxy for distributing traffic between the web servers.

 ```sh